Volentix/ledger-js/README.md

   - `amount`: The amount of funds transferred
   - `currency`: The currency used in this account / wallet
   - `submittedAt`: The date and time that the transaction was submitted, in ISO 8601 format
+  - `comment`: Text supplied when transaction was performed

 #### Example